How long will $400k last in retirement: a complete guide

 The length of time that $400k can last you once you retire depends on how much you’ll spend each month as a retiree, your retirement lifestyle, and how much time you want your retirement income to cover.

-To actively answer the question of “How long will my money last in retirement?” you need to understand your spending habits, including how they’re likely to change and how they aren’t expected to by the time you reach retirement age.
-Be as honest as possible with yourself, as you’ll only do your future self a disservice if you aren’t.
+To figure out how much you need in retirement, you need to understand your spending habits, including how they’re likely to change by the time you reach retirement age.

 Ask questions like the following, building a clear and sensible picture of your needs: